-Home Features PC Requirements Accessibility EA Play Membership Lore Companions Locations News Game Updates Media Podcasts Cosplay Guides Newsletter Sign Up Vows & Vengeance Podcast BioWare Blog BioWare Gear Store Dragon Age: Inquisition Dragon Age 2 Dragon Age: Origins Features PC Requirements Accessibility EA Play Membership Lore Companions Locations News Game Updates Media Podcasts Cosplay Guides Newsletter Sign Up Vows & Vengeance Podcast BioWare Blog BioWare Gear Store Dragon Age: Inquisition Dragon Age 2 Dragon Age: Origins
+Home Features PC Requirements Accessibility EA Play Membership Lore Companions Locations App News Game Updates Media Podcasts Cosplay Guides Newsletter Sign Up Vows & Vengeance Podcast BioWare Blog BioWare Gear Store Dragon Age: Inquisition Dragon Age 2 Dragon Age: Origins Features PC Requirements Accessibility EA Play Membership Lore Companions Locations App News Game Updates Media Podcasts Cosplay Guides Newsletter Sign Up Vows & Vengeance Podcast BioWare Blog BioWare Gear Store Dragon Age: Inquisition Dragon Age 2 Dragon Age: Origins

 Lethality and Levelling